- Search The Registry

 - Street Team Youth Programs

 - My Account

-The four-page newspaper was established by James H. Anderson in the heart of Harlem with an initial capital of $10.
+James H. Anderson established the four-page newspaper in the heart of Harlem with an initial capital of $10.
 The Amsterdam News was the mouthpiece for one of the largest Black communities in the United States.
-It covered the Black community's social news such as weddings, engagements, births, and charity events.
+It covered the Black community's social news, such as weddings, engagements, births, and charity events.
 In its heyday, it had a circulation of over 100,000.
-By the mid-1940s it was one of the four leading Black newspapers in the country, along with The Pittsburgh Courier, The Afro-American, and The Chicago Defender.
+By the mid-1940s, it was one of the four leading Black newspapers in the country, along with The Pittsburgh Courier, The Afro-American, and The Chicago Defender.

-In the 1950s and 1960s, it chronicled events of the civil rights movement such as the Montgomery Bus Boycott, the Freedom Riders bus-burning incident, and numerous riots.
-The paper was the first to focus attention on Malcolm X, and in 1958 published his column "God's Angry Man."
-In 1971, the paper was purchased for $2.3 million by a group of investors who included Percy E. Sutton, Wilbert A. Tatum, and several Harlem business associates.
+In the 1950s and 1960s, it chronicled events of the civil rights movement, such as the Montgomery Bus Boycott, the Freedom Riders bus-burning incident, and numerous riots.
+The paper was the first to focus on Malcolm X, and in 1958 published his column "God's Angry Man."
+In 1971, a group of investors purchased the paper for $2.3 million, including Percy E. Sutton, Wilbert A. Tatum, and several Harlem business associates.

-In July 1996, Tatum bought out the last remaining investor, putting the future of the paper in the hands of the Tatum family.
-In December 1997, Tatum stepped down as publisher and editor-in-chief and passed the torch to his daughter, Elinor Ruth Tatum, who was 26 years old at the time.
+In July 1996, Tatum bought out the last remaining investor, putting the paper's future in the Tatum family's hands.
+In December 1997, Tatum stepped down as publisher and editor-in-chief and passed the torch to his daughter, Elinor Ruth Tatum, who was 26 years old.
 Wilbert Tatum remains at the paper as publisher emeritus and chairman of the board.